HarshadNarayane/Gridx/How-to-add-bars-to-gridx?.md

      ],
 </pre>

-Now the barTop represents a whole <table>, which includes several sub-arrays as <tr>s.
+Now the barTop represents a whole `&lt;table&gt;`, which includes several sub-arrays as `&lt;tr&gt;`s.

-Finally let's pay attention to what can be declared as an item (a <td>, in other words).
+Finally let's pay attention to what can be declared as an item (a `<td>`, in other words).
 We've already seen that an item can be a string (indicating a class name), and also a configuration object.
 The complete structure of the object is:

 {
      pluginClass: "path/to/class", // string